Universumgames/expoll_server/API/Poll_API.md

 -   Path `/poll`
 -   HTTP Method `PUT`
 -   require JSON field:
+    -   Options:
         -   `inviteLink` (String) when you are trying to join a poll to vote, this parameter must be set to the pollID the user wants to join
+    -   OR
         -   `leave`(boolean) the inverse to the former (`inviteLink`), if the user wants to leave the poll
+    -   OR
         -   `pollID` (String) the poll you want to change (the user must be the admin of that poll) (must always be set, except for an invite)
         -   `name` (string) the poll name, if you want to change that
         -   `description`(string) the polls description, if you want to change that
         -   `maxPerUserVoteCount` (Non decimal number) - the number of options each user choose simultaneously (-1 is infinity)
         -   `userRemove` (array of userID's) the users ids you want to remove from the poll
         -   `votes` (array of following), if you change any vote
             -   `userID` (string) the user the vote is from
             -   `optionID` (number) the option you want to change
             -   `votedFor` (boolean) the state you want that vote to change to
         -   `options` (array of following), if you want to add or remove an option (xor: only one of the two can be inside one of the array elements, otherwise only the deletion will be acknowledged)
             -   `optionID` the optionID (if removing an option)
             -   and the new value (see the needed parameters from the options array at [Creating a poll](#create-a-poll))
         -   `delete` (boolean) this is to delete the poll irreversibly (!!!!!!!!!!!)
         -   TODO update missing fields (allowsEditing, allowsMaybe, notes)
 -   returns (HTTP Codes)
     -   `200` Changes accepted
     -   `400` Poll not found